matkijahenkilo/tsih-robo-ktx/README.md

 - `randomReact`
   - has a 0.2% to react to a message with a random custom emoji from a random server.
 Is guaranteed when saying "tsih" or "nora"
 - `markov`
   - has a 0.05% chance to generate a random text based off a channel where `/markov read` were activated and send to a channel where `/markov talk` were activated.
-Is guaranteed when mentioning the bot
+    Is guaranteed when mentioning the bot, and can specify a word to begin with in between double quotes

 ### Scheduled events